phamduonghung/BD-RPCA/README.md

 ## Copyright

 BD-RPCA is copyright reserved.
-For further information, please contact Duong Hung PHAM at duong-hung.pham@irit.fr.
+If there are issues related this package, please contact Duong Hung PHAM at duong-hung.pham@irit.fr.